 The two Bullocks made a living aiding and locating settlers and hunting parties as they arrived in the area, including the Pennsylvania Colony, which built on an extra room to the Ranche during its brief stay there before moving further downstream to found the town of Osborne City.
-Both brothers were prominent leaders when the county was formally organized in July 1871.
-Soon after a younger brother, Lyman, arrived and settled on a homestead next to the Ranche.
+Charles Bullock was the first notary public appointed for Osborne County; his commission, signed by James M. Harvey, was dated May 16, 1871.
+Both brothers were prominent leaders when the county was formally organized in June 1871.
+Soon after another brother, Lyman, arrived and settled on a homestead next to the Ranche.

 In 1937 the Osborne County Commissioners authorized WPA money for monuments at the site of the county’s original five stockades, with the first monument erected at the Bullock Brothers Stockade site.
 The monument’s pyramid shape was chosen to emulate the shape of the stockade.
 Today the Bullock Brothers Stockade Monument can be visited along U.S. Highway 24 3.5 miles west of Osborne.